aliciaduffy/generic-map/README.md

 generic-map
 ===========

-This is an example of how to map locations in WordPress using custom post types and leafletJS.
+This is an example plugin demonstrating how to map locations in WordPress using custom post types and leafletJS.
+Created for WordCamp Raleigh 2013 - slides here: [http://www.slideshare.net/aliciaduffy/responsive-maps](http://www.slideshare.net/aliciaduffy/responsive-maps)

 To use: